projf/projf-explore/graphics/lines-and-triangles/README.md

 # Lines and Triangles

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[Lines and Triangles](https://projectf.io/posts/lines-and-triangles/)**.
+These designs draw lines and triangles in a framebuffer.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

+File layout:

-Included demos for iCEBreaker and Arty FPGA boards:
+* `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
+* `xc7-hd` - experimental designs for Nexys Video and larger Xilinx 7 Series FPGAs
+* `xc7` - designs for Arty and other Xilinx 7 Series boards
+* `res` - resources: colour palettes

+These designs make use of modules from the [Project F library](../../lib/).
+Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.

+Included demos:

-* `top_line` - draw diagonal line with Bresenham’s line algorithm
+* `top_line` - draw a diagonal line with Bresenham’s line algorithm
-* `top_cube` - draw cube outline from multiple lines
+* `top_cube` - draw a cube outline from multiple lines
 * `top_triangles` - draw triangle outlines

 Learn more about the designs and demos from the [Lines and Triangles](https://projectf.io/posts/lines-and-triangles/) blog post, or read on for build instructions.

-These designs make use of modules from the [Project F library](../../lib/).
-Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.

 New to graphics development on FPGA?
 Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/lines-and-triangles.jpg?raw=true "")